haozhang96/Getty/README.md

 ## Is this library guaranteed to be thread-safe?
 **Short answer: No.**

-You should take great care with using this in highly-concurrent and time-critical environments.
+You should take great care with using this in highly concurrent and time-critical environments.

 Although I have taken some preliminary actions to lessen the potential problems of multi-threaded use, I cannot guarantee the thread-safety of this library's operations.